PhilippeGeek/TC-LOGO/README.md

 ### Notice if you are in INSA Lyon - TC department
 My work is under GNU GPL V3.
 So if you are currently in TC, you can use it but you have to write down that the code comes from Philippe VIENNE ; teachers will surely not agree.

+### Other licences
+My work can also be used under the CeCILL Licence Agreement on its last version.